 ‘Ohe’o Gulch AKA Seven Sacred Pools – Haleakala National Park a few miles past Hana

 There are two ways to go home after Hana: Option 1, go back the way you came from or option 2, keep traveling through Upcountry as you loop back to where you started from.
 I highly, highly recommend option 2 (even though your rental car company might not).
 Driving through Upcountry will provide even more new and incredible sights and is a great way to see a part of Maui that is so different from the rest.
+From here, you can plan to see Halaekala at sunset.
 If you plan to stay in Hana overnight, consider heading to Upcountry for sunrise at Haleakala.
-Even if you are not staying over, a trip back is worth it to witness this majestic and legendary sunrise, followed by a trip to the Haleakala crater.
+Even if you are not staying over, a trip back is worth it to witness this majestic and legendary sunrise (or sunset), accompanied by a trip to the Haleakala crater.

 Top things to do in Maui